pop-os/docs/src/customize-pop/application-settings.md

 - [The `Applications` tab](/customize-pop/application-settings.md#applications) provides settings to manage application permissions, system integration features, default handlers, and disk space usage.
 The availability of these settings depends on the functions and access required by the application.
 - [The `Notifications`](/customize-pop/application-settings.md#default-applications) tab provides more fine-tuning of application-specific notification behavior by providing additional control over which applications display notifications, what notifications are displayed, and where they are displayed.
-- [The `Default Applications`](/customize-pop/application-settings.md#default-applications) tab provides a simplified menu for specifying a specific app that should always open a certain media type.
+- [The `Default Applications`](/customize-pop/application-settings.md#default-applications) tab provides a simplified menu for specifying an app that should always open a certain file type.

+---

 ## Applications